ApplySci/aim/README.md

 information about which table they are on next, and who they'll be playing with.
 And they'll get tailored notifications if that information changes.

-A tournament admin will be able to do everything through a web interface.
+A tournament admin is able to do everything through a web interface.
 I envisage them using 3 browser tabs:

 - the admin interface